Chapter 6 - Physician

 Physicians seeking an NIW based on service in an underserved area or at a VA facility must submit the following supplemental documentation with the petition:

-Public interest letter from the federal agency or state department of public health attesting that the physician’s work is or will be in the public interest, issued and dated within the 6 months immediately before the filing date of the petition.
+Public interest letter from the federal agency or state department of public health attesting that the physician’s work is or will be in the public interest.
+For work that the physician has not yet started, the letter must be issued and dated within the 6-month period before the filing date of the petition.
+This 6-month requirement does not apply to work that has been completed or that started before the filing date of the petition.

-The physician must also submit evidence to demonstrate that he or she has met all other eligibility requirements for classification as a person with an advanced degree or exceptional ability, other than the permanent labor certification.
+If a physician acquired experience with more than one employer, the record must contain evidence of all service in an underserved area or at a VA facility.
+The physician must also submit evidence to demonstrate that the physician has met all other eligibility requirements for classification as a person with an advanced degree or exceptional ability, other than the permanent labor certification.

 In particular, a physician needing a waiver of the J-1 foreign residency requirement must still obtain such a waiver under INA 212(e) and satisfy all the waiver conditions (including 3 years of service) before USCIS may approve the physician’s adjustment application.

 The Immigration and Nationality Act (INA) requires physicians to meet specific admissibility requirements relating to passing professional medical examinations and English language competency.

 The physician must provide evidence that he or she has passed parts I and II of the NBMEE or an equivalent examination as determined by the Secretary of Health and Human Services.
 The NBMEE, also known as the NBME, ceased to be administered in 1992.
 The USMLE, which was first administered in 1992, is considered an equivalent examination.